 Clare’s passion for all things European stems from early childhood when her and her siblings were packed into the car and driven to remote French villages for weeks on end.
 The journey was always punctuated with a stop in Geneva en route, to see her Sicilian Uncle and fill up on spaghetti alle vongole.
 Her love of languages started young when she used to go to the Boulangerie each morning for bread and try to converse with the villagers.
 Learning phrases such as ‘Ducks crossing’ and ‘Beware of the toads’ were of particular delight.
 This spurred her on to not only adore French but also take up Spanish at school, and then later at University, Italian.
 Her university life meant stints living in Bordeaux and then Rome – thankfully above a gelateria.
 Nowadays she still likes nothing more than hopping in car, stopping where serendipity takes her, or pounding the streets in a city exploring hidden neighbourhoods and wonderous art galleries.
 Lifelong memories have been made exploring Europe, from concerts in the cloisters in Dubrovnik to wine tasting on the slopes of Etna.
 Clare can hunt out memorable experiences across Europe, whether your passion is for art, gardens, wildlife, sublime seaside escapes or road trips.
 Clare has been recognised as a Top Travel Specialist by Conde Nast Traveler for her expertise in Europe.

 A visit to Australia at the tender age of 17 first ignited Rachel's passion for far flung adventures, and travel has dominated her life ever since.
 Rachel's 33-year career in luxury travel began in the airline industry, selling tickets for Concorde, and she quickly climbed the ladder with some of the world's leading airlines before making the move to tailormade travel.
 This has allowed Rachel to delve further into some of the regions she is most passionate about, including Bhutan & India, Sri Lanka, Australia and New Zealand, where she got married in a remote wilderness lodge surrounded by snow-capped mountains.
 Wildlife encounters are one of Rachel's greatest passions and have shaped many of her most memorable adventures from swimming with whale sharks in Australia's Ningaloo reef, seeking out Bengal tigers in northern and Central India and tracking leopard in Sri Lanka.
-Rachel's expertise in her field has resulted in her being named a Top Travel Specialist by Condé Nast, as well as receiving consistently excellent feedback from returning clients.
+Rachel's expertise in her field has resulted in her being named a Top Travel Specialist by Condé Nast for several years, as well as receiving consistently excellent feedback from returning clients.
 Outside of work, Rachel has a love of weekends away to rural retreats for isolation and tranquillity, and she has a love of painting although doesn’t profess to be particularly good at it!
 She also loves reading novels and caring for anything with four legs and fur!

 Will’s first travel memory was taking the night train from West Berlin through what was East Germany to go skiing in the Bavarian Alps, from then on he was hooked on the journey itself as well as the destination.
 His European travels continued through his childhood growing up in Germany then moving to the U.S. where exploring the country was a family obsession.
 After university, appropriately studying geography, he went to work for a bank which gave him added impetus to get out of the UK and travel as much as possible.
 Numerous travels followed with the less visited destinations top of the list.
 While his peers headed to European beaches, he visited Iran, lesser-known Caribbean islands, Lebanon and Estonia.
 His first taste of Latin America was a memorable trip to Cuba in the 1990s during what was referred to as the ‘special period’ and he was hooked.
 There have been many more journeys through the continent since; highlights have included a football World Cup in Brazil, expedition cruising in the Sea of Cortez and the unique Galapagos Islands, riding in the Chilean Lake District and visiting the Bodegas of the Argentinian winelands.
 When not travelling, whenever possible, he’ll have a fly-fishing rod in his hand or a dog at his side enjoying the beautiful English countryside.